While retirement may seem a long way off, there are a few easy things you may want to consider now which may make a huge difference to your future.

 - Ensure your nominated beneficiaries recorded on your super are up-to-date

-- Get in touch with a financial planner to check over your transition to retirement plans or to begin your retirement plans.
+- Get in touch with a financial planner to check over your potential retirement plans or to begin your retirement plans

 60 and beyond